Become a Mates at RMIT team leader

 - demonstrate excellent speaking, writing and listening skills

-- be available to attend compulsory training in early February
+- be available to attend compulsory training in either November 2018 or early February 2019

-- have an interview with the Mates at RMIT team.
+- have an interview with the Mates at RMIT team in October 2018.

 At the end of the program, you will receive:

-- recognition on your academic transcript (which will enhance your career opportunities).
+- LEAD recognition on your academic transcript (which will enhance your career opportunities).

 Successful completion of the Mates at RMIT Program will be counted towards the Future Edge Program.
 Future Edge is a University wide employability program that gives you recognition for on and off campus co-curricular activities and helps you build key employability skills.